liamthetate/ms3-mini-project-redux/README.md

 Frequent User Goals

-> I enjoy lists.
+> I enjoy creating ficitional bees and adding them to lists.

 <br/>
 <br/>

 ## Design

 Colour Scheme
-* Yellow and Black (obviously), with red used to call attention to important information.
+* White predominates (Apple/Tech vibes) with Yellow and Black used on buttons and the main menu.
+As ever Red is used to call attention to important information.
 <br/>

 Typography